Controlling exposure: how to use the exposure meter

 Success!
 You'll be hearing from us.
 You might need to check your spam folder and "unspam" us.

-If you have any questions about how to control exposure on your DSLR camera, let us know in the comments.
+If you have any questions about how to read the exposure meter to control exposure on your digital camera, let us know in the comments.

-Also, we love good news, so if our tips on using your camera’s exposure indicator have helped you to understand how to control exposure, share that too.
+Also, we love good news, so if our tips on using your camera’s exposure meter (exposure indictor) have helped you to understand how to control exposure, share that too.